LucasMiserez/GoogleDriveSync/README.md

 This Bash script (`syncsongs.sh`) is designed to synchronize music files between a remote SSH server and a local directory.
 It uses the `rsync` utility along with SSH for secure file transfer.

+**Disclaimer** This script syncs every file in the ssh server, but I use it to sync my music files

 ## Features

 - Automatically syncs music files between a remote server and a local directory.